 In a threat-filled world, operational resilience is everyone’s job

 Procurement and supply chain disruptions like COVID, SolarWinds, and ransomware attacks have changed how businesses operate.
 In a complex landscape where relationships are both vital and tenuous, awareness is a huge advantage.
-The prepared will not be immune from disruption, but they will see it coming, have plans in place to cope with events, and emerge from them as stronger competitors and better businesses.
+The prepared will not be immune to disruption, but they will see it coming, have plans in place to cope with events, and emerge from them as stronger competitors and better businesses.

 To learn more, read “Operational Resilience: How Procurement Teams Can Drive Supply Chain Resilience, Security, and Bottom-Line Outcomes.”
 This white paper goes into detail about what operational resilience means for organizations and their supply chains and how it can be achieved.
 It will also explain why procurement teams in particular can:

-- Differentiate between agility and operational resilience as short-term and long-term goals, respectively
+- Differentiate between agility and operational resilience as short-term and long-term goals, respectively.

-- Collaborate across the organization to contribute to overall organizational resilience
+- Collaborate across the organization to contribute to overall organizational resilience.

-- Think beyond onboarding and other narrow objectives to gain insight into a broad range of risk factors
+- Think beyond onboarding and other narrow objectives to gain insight into a broad range of risk factors.

-- Leverage automation, continuous monitoring, and artificial intelligence to bolster risk management outcomes
+- Leverage automation, continuous monitoring, and artificial intelligence to bolster risk management outcomes.

 Solve key procurement and supply challenges by prioritizing operational resilience